The Monthly ARPSC Hospital Net

 Our primary mission is to provide essential emergency communications in the event of a failure of existing public safety systems or in times where the magnitude of an event may overwhelm the capacity of traditional communication platforms.
 In order to be ready to perform this function practice and proficiency are essential.

-Each month the net operator practices in managing structured communications, taking down the tactical and call signs, dynamically reacting to incomplete of unintelligible communications and practices the essential skills of multi-tasking in a time sensitive environment.
+Each month the net control operator practices in managing structured communications, taking down the tactical and call signs, dynamically reacting to incomplete of unintelligible communications and practices the essential skills of multi-tasking in a time sensitive environment.
 Participants become familiar to hospital personnel, gain practice in using the equipment, and make sure that each hospital's equipment is properly functioning.

 Area hospitals with permanent radio installations served by the Oakland County Amateur Radio Public Service Corps include the following: